 5 tips for a better float

-- Avoid coffee right before.
+Avoid a prefloat coffee.
 Drinking coffee stimulates your mind and can counteract the relaxing effects of floating.
 Remember, you’re trying to reduce stimulation as much as possible.

-- Make sure you’re hydrated.
-Thirst is incredibly distracting, especially when the only stimulation you have is from your own body.
+Make sure you’re hydrated.
+Thirst is distracting, especially when the only stimulation you have is from your own body.

-- Try not to touch your face.
-Even if you don’t shave that day, getting such salty water in sensitive parts of your body like your eyes can be painful.
+Try not to touch your face.
+Salty water in your most sensitive parts — like your eyes — can be painful.

-If increasing your floating practice is important to you, buying a sensory deprivation tank can save you money in the long run.
-Just keep in mind that the costs don’t stop with the purchase price of the tank.
-Beyond that, it can take a lot of maintenance and upkeep to continue enjoying the benefits of floating.
+If you’re looking to increase your floating practice, a home sensory deprivation tank can save you money in the long run.
+Just keep in mind that costs don’t stop with the purchase price of the tank.
+Budget in maintenance and upkeep to continue enjoying the benefits of floating.

 No. Generally, you can maintain the same water for one to two years with balanced care.
 Filter the water for three to five cycles between each float to keep your water clean, shower beforehand and avoid swim suits — which carry a lot a bacteria — to cut down on how often you need to change your water.